yumium/tech_notes/Pytest.md

 **conftest.py**

 You can place fixtures in `conftest.py` file inside the test folder with other tests.
 These fixtures will automatically be imported by pytest, as `conftest.py` is a special file name in pytest.
 You can simply add these fixtures in test functions in your test files.

+### How to think about testing (real life & interviews)

+Although you are not a SDET, as a SWE you are expected to at least write unit tests, and think about what testing may be required.

+**Step 1: Are we doing Black Box Testing or White Box Testing?**

+**Step 2: Who will use it?
+And why?**

+E.g., for parental controls => parents, children, guests

+**Step 3: What are the use cases?**

+E.g., for parental controls => installing, adding/updating/removing controls for parents; accessing legal and "illegal" content for children

+This is a conversation you have with interviewer

+The key is to approach in structured manner, starting with broad use cases and

+**Step 4: What are the bounds of use?**

+This is for thinking about corner cases of use that is less common

+E.g., for parental controls => what does blocking a page mean?
+Should just "illegal" page be blocked or entire website?

+**Step 5: What are the stress conditions / failure conditions?**

+When a software does inevitably fail, what would it look like?

+E.g., Not crashing computer but something else (raise an error?)

+**Step 6: What are the test cases?
+How would you perform the testing?**

+Create specific test cases for each use case.
+For each use case, think about

+- Normal case / typical input
+- Extremes
+- Nulls / "illegal" input
+- Strange input

+Define result and write the test cases

+And in the grander scheme, think about other things to test (go back to user case).
+Should we add manual testing?
+What integration should we test (maybe even connection to adjacent service)

+Following the above approach, your solution will be organised, practical, and have big picture thinking.

+**How to troubleshoot bugs?**

+- First, get as much information as possible on the issue How long has this been happening?
+What is the version of browser?
+Does the issue happen consistently? ..
+- Break down the entire user flow, and check which exact step does the issue happen.
+Write a test case to trip the error, so you know when you have fixed it